digikar/Two-pass-assembler-SIC-XE/README.md

 Two pass assembler for SIC/XE

 It is a two pass assembler which generates machine level code.
+In pass one the lex code generates opcode and second phase generates the object code list file.

 Other details about SIC/XE assembler can be found in "System software and compiler design" by Leland Beck.